Migration Guide

 - provider and model_name are new required fields

-3. Update the async path
+3. Update the Async Path (Python Only)

 Before: